 SoluTab and any of the delayed release PPIs do not work at nighttime very well.
 Let me clarify, from 9 pm till about 2 am there is very little acid production (this is because of ancient genetic encoding).

-If a baby ate the evening meal while day light 6pm or so, then goes to sleep, the acid kicks in by early in the morning.
+If a baby ate the evening meal while day light (6pm or so) then goes to sleep, the acid kicks in by early in the morning.
 Typically 2 am to 6 am, to kill any bacteria that was ingested.
-This remnant genetic predisposition is still with us.
+This is remnant genetic predisposition is still with us.

 Question: What do PPIs require to work?

 Answer: Actively secreting acid pumps.

 Question: How long is the PPI in your baby's system.